 Concerned about drinking lead-contaminated water?
 If you think your water contains lead, act fast – lead is highly toxic and can cause serious health problems.

-In this guide, I’ll be discussing how lead gets into water in the first place, and sharing info on the most effective methods of removing lead from your water supply, distillation and reverse osmosis.
+In this guide, we’ve shared the most effective methods of removing lead from your water supply.

 Table of Contents